Sales Commissions – Tiered, Incremental, Retroactive – What do they mean? Amit Jain May 21, 2014

-Commissions on sales is the simplest and perhaps the oldest form of incentives.
-Sales commission plans are generally easier to communicate to salespeople and at times have greater impact on salesperson behavior due to their simplicity.
+Commissions on sales are the simplest and perhaps the oldest form of incentives.
+Sales commission plans are generally easier to communicate to salespeople and, at times, have a greater impact on salesperson behavior due to their simplicity.
 They are more prevalent in cases where sales goals are difficult to define, either due to uncertainty in the market or due to the business being new or in an indirect/agent-based sales channel.
-These type of plans are also common in situations where organization wants to reward total unit or dollar volume and believes that all individual reps have equal earning potential.
+These types of plans are also common in situations where an organization wants to reward total unit or dollar volume and believes that all individual reps have equal earning potential.

-Straight sales commission plans are easy to administer, but at times sales commission plans need to be tweaked to help ensure that salesperson behaviour is aligned with organizational goals.
-It becomes more critical in instances when salesperson has much more control over price negotiations or the organization would like to focus on sales growth.
-This post will discuss the different variations of commission-based plans that companies employ to ensure that salesperson behaviour conforms to their business objectives.
+Straight sales commission plans are easy to administer, but at times sales commission plans need to be tweaked to help ensure that salesperson behavior is aligned with organizational goals.
+It becomes more critical in instances when a salesperson has much more control over price negotiations or the organization would like to focus on sales growth.
+This post will discuss the different variations of commission-based plans that companies employ to ensure that salesperson behavior conforms to their business objectives.

-Retroactive: Here the increased commission rate achieved by breaching higher tiers is applied to all revenue, leading to a sharp increase in total commission as a rep crossed a certain threshold.
+- Retroactive Commission: Here, the increased commission rate achieved by breaching higher tiers is applied to all revenue, leading to a sharp increase in total commission as a rep crosses a certain threshold.
 For example, in figure 1, if the rep makes $9999, he would be paid a commission of 10% X $9999.
-However if his revenue increases to $10000 and the plan is retroactive, his commission would sharply increase to 15% X $10000 which is effectively a 50% jump in commissions.
+However, if his revenue increases to $10000 and the plan is retroactive, his commission would sharply increase to 15% X $10000 which is effectively a 50% jump in commissions.

-Marginal: In such a sales commission plan, the increased commission is applied to only the marginal revenue which lies in the higher tier.
-So, in the example above, a revenue of $10000 would yield $999910% + $115% as commission which is effectively an incremental increase in total commission.
+- Incremental Commission: In such a sales commission plan, the increased commission is applied to only the incremental revenue which lies in the higher tier.
+So, in the example above, the revenue of $10000 would yield $999910% + $115% as commission which is effectively an incremental increase in total commission.

 The commission table above has sales revenue as a basis.
-However other metrics (such as net profitability of products sold) may determine the tier in which the rep lies.
+However, other metrics (such as the net profitability of products sold) may determine the tier in which the replies are.
 Here is a list of commonly used metrics by companies to determine the commission tier:

-Sometimes commission based plans and quota achievement plans are mixed to build a hybrid plan.
-In this a target is set and reps are paid on the basis of their % target achievement until they reach 100%.
-Post 100%, in addition to their target incentive, they are paid a fixed percentage as commission on the extra sales they make above their target quota.
-These types of plan are commonly used in pharmaceutical sector.
+Sometimes commission-based plans and quota achievement plans are mixed to build a hybrid plan.
+In this, a target is set, and reps are paid on the basis of their % target achievement until they reach 100%.
+Post 100%, in addition to their target incentive, they are paid a fixed percentage as a commission on the extra sales they make above their target quota.
+These types of plans are commonly used in the pharmaceutical sector.

 And if you got this far, we think you’d like our future blog content, too.
-Please subscribe on the right side.
+Please subscribe on the right side of Incentius.